 Buyers should include any expectations they have regarding contract renewals.

 Buyers should provide important dates for the proposal process, including submission deadlines and contract notification dates.

 Evaluate major factors to mitigate risk

-Workers’ compensation insurance providers have been facing a moderate level of supply chain risk in the past three years.
-This level of risk reduces buyer power because it means that providers may experience upstream supply chain disruptions that increase their operating expenses or threaten their financial health.
-As a result,...
+Supply chain risk is high in the workers' compensation insurance market.
+The outbreak of the coronavirus has presented considerable risk across the workers' compensation insurance market.
+This level of risk reduces buyer power because it means that providers may experience upstream supply chain disruptions that increase their operating expenses or...
 Subscribe to learn more.